fbpx

 Option 1: Drag & Drop A PNG Logo Or Text File

+First, open the document or image to which you want to add a watermark.
 Next, locate the PNG file on your computer.
 Then, drag and drop it into Photoshop.
 Alternatively, go to File > Place Embedded.

 Your watermark will be placed on your photo or document in its original size.

-When you finish resizing the watermark, click the checkbox on the Options bar or press Enter on your keyboard.
+When you finish resizing the watermark, click the checkbox on the Options Bar or press Enter on your keyboard.
+To change the watermark location, enable the Move Tool (V) and drag it to its new position.

-To reduce the opacity of your watermark, go to the Layers panel and drag the Opacity slider to the left.
+To reduce the opacity of your watermark, go to the Layers Panel and drag the Opacity slider to the left.
 Alternatively, type a number from 1 to 9, press 1 to change the opacity to 10%, 2 to change it to 20%, and so on.

 To change the color of your watermark, hold Control (Win) or Command (Mac), and click the layer thumbnail.
 That will create a selection around the icon.

-Next, click the Adjustment Layer icon at the bottom of the Layers panel and choose Solid Color.
+Next, click the Adjustment Layer icon at the bottom of the Layers Panel and choose Solid Color.
+Then, pick any color you want from the Color Picker panel.

 Option 2: Create A Watermark Action

-First, open the document you want to apply your watermark to in your workspace, and go to Window > Actions.
+First, open the document to which you want to apply your watermark in your workspace and go to Window > Actions.
 Alternatively, press Alt + F9 (Win) or Option + F9 (Mac).
+Once the Actions Panel pops up, click the plus sign icon at the bottom of the panel.
+Name the action in the New Action dialog box and click Record.

 Then, place your watermark on your photo or document, as you learned in the previous section of this tutorial.
 If you need to change the watermark’s appearance in any way, do so before finishing recording the action.

-When you are finished, click the Stop button in the Actions panel.
+When you are finished, click the Stop button in the Actions Panel.
 That will turn off the record button.

 Option 3: Create A Watermark Brush Preset

+First, create a new document to place your watermark.
+To do this, go to File > New.
+Alternatively, press Control + N (Win) or Command + N (Mac).
+Click Create after choosing a size for your document.
 After creating your document, you have two options: insert your element in the document, or create one from scratch.
 In my case, I will make a text watermark from scratch.

+Grab the Type Tool (T) in the Toolbar to create a text watermark, then choose black for the text color.
 Any element you want to turn into a brush must be black.
-After making the brush, you can change its color, opacity, and other settings, but for creating the element, you must paint it black.
+After making the brush, you can change its color, opacity, and other settings, but to create the element, you must paint it black.

 After creating your element or adding it to your document, keep the element layer selected.
+Then, go to Edit > Define Brush Preset.

 Choose a name for your brush in the Brush Name dialog box.
 Click OK to confirm your choice.
+The brush will be available the next time you use Photoshop within the Brush Preset Picker.

 Happy Editing!